NunoSempere/nunosempere.github.io/rat/general-semantics.md

 ## Cause 2: Their courses did not work.
 I have the nagging doubt that, if General Semantics had worked, if it had given people superpowers, and if its transmission had been possible, they wouldn't be in such a bad shape today.

 As a comparison, consider Stoicism, and in particular, Marcus Aurelius' Meditations.
 People find the book consistently useful because reading it gives one the generator for "I am ultimately the only one resposible for my feelings, and it is not a good idea to worry about things outside my field of control", and this noticeably improves people's lives.
-It's a good piece of cultural technology, and thus survives
+It's a good piece of cultural technology, and thus survives.

+A way to find out whether a course works would be to carry out a sufficiently powered randomized trial.
+However, I have found that this is not trivial.

 ## Cause 3: Death of the Charismatic Leader.
 After Korzbinsky died, there was Hayakawa, but, as mentioned, he had better things to do.
 It is not clear to me whether the other prominent members were as charismatic.
 It seems to me that the pattern: "death of a leader leads to a slow decline" is not  uncommon.